e-Sharp/cpp_primitive_recursive_functions/README.md

 # Compatibility

-It requires a compiler supporting some C++20 features.
+It requires a compiler supporting some early C++20 features.

-// TODO
+Developped under MSVC 19.27.

 # Examples